 Check out this new release from Greylock Partners, which calls Pure Storage “one of the most exciting enterprise companies in the Greylock Portfolio.”
 Pure Storage makes a flash based storage array.
 Greylock is a solid VC – I’ve pitched them on startup ideas a few times over the years.

-I’m the first to admit that storage arrays might be the most boring part of cloud infrastructure, aside from layer 1 signaling mechanisms maybe.
+I’m the first to admit that storage arrays might be the most boring part of cloud infrastructure, aside from layer 1 signalling mechanisms maybe.
 Nonetheless, I’m excited to see this launch.

 The reason is that I/O for storage is becoming a limiting factor in some cloud infrastructure.
 I think more distributed, ambient cloud storage will eventually dominate for most applications, but no one denies the need for massive storage IO for some cloud applications, like transaction processing back-end databases.